-The goal of this work is the implementing of a portable assisting system which can be deployed to offer personspecific healthy support for elderly people and people with special needs in home environment.
+The goal of this work is the implementing of a portable assisting system which can be deployed to interface between home and human living therein.
+For special aim the system has the ability of offering personspecific healthy support for elderly people and people with special needs in such environments.
 In order for an assistant system to be having the ability of providing person-dependent services a prior step of identifying the interaction partner has to be achieved.
-The scientific field that handles the topic of identifying/verifying the interaction partner is known as Biometrics.
-Person identification/verification will be achieved using special biometric systems equipped with biometric sensors, whereas the portable device could be any smart device with NFC ability.
+Towards this goal a special biometric systems equipped with biometric sensors is employed.